arminbaghaei/ai_energy_advisor-au_v1/README.md

-# EnergyWise Homes Australia
+# The Energy Detective Australia

 A Streamlit web application that turns the Level 1 home-energy inspection game into a practical, market-facing web prototype for Australian households.

 ## What the app does

-EnergyWise Homes Australia guides a user through a short home-energy check-up.
+The Energy Detective Australia guides a user through a short home-energy check-up.
 The user answers five household profile questions, completes seven inspection hotspots, and receives a prioritised Energy Action Plan with conservative indicative annual savings.

 The app is designed for public education and engagement.
 It is not a certified home energy audit, NatHERS assessment, solar calculator, or compliance tool.